-John was born on the 8th August 1855, the only son of Robert and Mary Lodge of ‘The Rookery’ Bishopdale near Aysgarth.
-He was educated at St. Peter’s School York and admitted to Gonville and Caius College Cambridge.
-He graduated MA in 1879 and called to the Bar at the Inner Temple in 1883.
+John was born on the 8th August 1855, the only son of Robert and Mary Lodge of The Rookery Bishopdale near Aysgarth.
+He was educated at St. Peter’s School, York and Gonville and Caius College, Cambridge.
+He graduated MA in 1879 and was called to the Bar at the Inner Temple, London in 1883.

 From 1906 until retirement in 1912 he would be the Battalion Commander.
-At the outbreak of the Great War John offered his services and returned to his old Battalion as Major, remaining with it until May 5th 1916 when he was appointed to the command of a Garrison Battalion.
+At the outbreak of the First World War, John offered his services and returned to his old Battalion as Major, remaining with it until May 5th 1916 when he was appointed to the command of a Garrison Battalion.